Our Eight Core Values

 Radical (răd′ĭ-kəl) adjective

-2. Designed to remove the root of a disease or all potentially diseased tissue;
+2. Designed to address the root of a problem;

 RESPECT

-- Radical Decency – Above all else, we recognize and respect the inherent dignity in every person and the fact life is most fully lived in relationship with other human beings.
-We understand the harms of an individualistic “compete-to-win” mindset.
-Instead, we prioritize decency - respect, understanding, empathy, acceptance, appreciation, fairness and justice – in all we do at all times, and relationality, a concept often valued in Indigenous cultures that recognizes the connectedness of humankind across history and geography and the complex and dynamic ways we impact each other as we live in community.
-(Some of the terminology in this focus is informed by the work of Jeff Garson and Harville Hendrix and Helen Hunt.)
+RADICAL DECENCY– Above all else, we recognize and respect the inherent dignity in every person and the fact life is most fully lived in relationship with other human beings.
+We understand the harms of an individualistic, competitive mindset.
+Instead, we prioritize decency - respect, understanding, empathy, acceptance, appreciation, fairness and justice – in all we do at all times.
+We value relationality, a concept often celebrated in Indigenous cultures that recognizes the connectedness of humankind across history and geography and the complex and dynamic ways we impact each other as we live in community.

-- Radical Collaboration – We recognize that, like individuals, all organizations have gifts, but none have all the gifts.
-We understand many factors promote a sense of competition even among like-minded organizations.
+RADICAL COLLABORATION – We recognize that everyone has gifts, but none have all the gifts.
+We understand many factors promote a sense of competition even among like-minded individuals and organizations.
 Instead, we embrace partnerships where we can combine our gifts of time, talent, and capacity to achieve a shared goal.

 CANDOR